-Our annual bonus is a variable pay program intended to link the cash-based incentive compensation of our senior executives to (i) our financial performance and (ii) their achievement of pre-established individual strategic objectives.
+Our annual bonus is a variable pay program intended to link the cash-based incentive compensation of our senior executives to (i) our financial performance, (ii) their achievement of pre-established individual strategic objectives and (iii) our relative competitive financial performance compared to our peer group and the S&P 500®.
 The Compensation Committee believes that annual bonus awards should be determined primarily based on the achievement of objective, measurable financial results and how those results are achieved.
 The Compensation Committee also recognizes that individual executive performance should be measured by factors other than just the short-term financial performance of the Company or our operating companies.
 Therefore, in addition to short-term financial objectives, the strategic objectives component rewards achievement toward other business priorities and is intended to complement our annual LTI compensation program.
 After the end of the year, each senior executive's performance was assessed by Mr. Glaser and the Compensation Committee (and, in the case of Mr. Glaser's performance, solely by the Compensation Committee).

-A senior executive's target annual bonus is set forth in his or her employment letter and is adjusted when the Compensation Committee determines it is appropriate or necessary to reflect a change in his or her responsibilities, market conditions or internal equity considerations.
-The target annual bonuses for our named executive officers for 2015 are set forth in "Determination of 2015 Annual Bonuses" on page 28.
+A senior executive's target annual bonus is set forth in his or her employment letter and may be adjusted when the Compensation Committee determines an adjustment is appropriate or necessary to reflect a change in his or her responsibilities, market conditions or internal equity considerations.
+The target annual bonuses for our named executive officers for 2016 are set forth in "Determination of 2016 Annual Bonuses" on page 30.